guitoof/articles/Flutter_Hero_Animation_Unmasked/Flutter_Hero_Animation_Unmasked_Part_2.md

 This widget is a simple `StatefulWidget` responsible for handling the animation between the initial and final position of our hero that we pass as parameters.

 For the sake of simplicity, we use an `AnimatedPositioned` widget to handle the animation between the 2 positions.
-The actual Hero widget uses the lower level API [`RectTween`](https://api.flutter.dev/flutter/animation/RectTween-class.html).
+The actual Hero widget uses the lower-level API [`RectTween`](https://api.flutter.dev/flutter/animation/RectTween-class.html).
 This induces a couple of notable things here:

 1. We hardcode the duration of the animation to `200`.
 In real life, we would want to ensure the animation duration matches the animation of the navigation between the 2 pages.
 2. We use a `Timer` of `0 milliseconds` in the `initState` method to ensure the widget is built once with the `flying` state set to false, which initialize the position to `toPosition` before being animated to toward the `fromPosition`.